State SynchronizationSchema Definition

 Inheritance support

 The collection types (ArraySchema, MapSchema, etc) must hold items of the same type.
 They support inherited types from the same base instance.
+These inherited types may define their own serialized fields.

 The following example is supported: